The Query Complexity of Local Search and Brouwer in Rounds: Brouwer

-We consider only constant rounds, since Brouwer can be solved optimally in a logarithmic number of rounds.
 The algorithm for Brouwer is reminiscent of the constant rounds algorithm for local search.

-We divide the space in sub-cubes of side length $\ell_i \coloneqq n^{\frac{d^k-d^i}{d^k-1}}$ in round $i$ and then find the one guaranteed to have a solution by checking a boundary condition given in~\cite{chen2005algorithms}.
+We divide the space in sub-cubes then find the one guaranteed to have a solution by checking a boundary condition given in~\cite{chen2005algorithms}.
 Then a parity argument will show there is always a sub-cube satisfying the boundary condition.
 In the last round, the algorithm queries all the points in the remaining sub-cube and returns the solution.

-The randomized lower bound for Brouwer is obtained by reducing local search instances {generated by staircases} to discrete fixed-point instances.
-We can naturally let the staircase within the local search instance to be the long path in discrete fixed-point problem.
+The lower bound for Brouwer is obtained by reducing local search instances {generated by staircases} to discrete fixed-point instances.
+We can naturally let the staircase within the local search instance to be a long path in discrete fixed-point problem.
+See Appendix~\ref{sec:BR} for details.